varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/multivariate-eq-price.md

-# Multivariate Brownian motion models of equity prices
+# Multivariate Brownian Motion Models of Equity Prices
 Fill me in.